 2024 Nova Scotia Envirothon

-The 2023 Nova Scotia Envirothon was held Thursday May 25th and Friday May 26th at Acadia University.
-We were pleased to offer an exciting two-day competition with ten teams in attendance this year!
-To learn more about this year’s event please click here.
+The 2024 Nova Scotia Envirothon was held Thursday May 9th and Friday May 10th at Acadia University.
+We were pleased to offer an exciting two-day competition with ten teams in attendance!
+To learn more about the event please click here.

 Nova Scotia Envirothon would not be possible without support from our generous partners and sponsors.

-Thank you to this year’s partners, Net Zero Atlantic, WILD Outside (CWF), & the Mersey Tobeatic Research Institute for providing invaluable programming support.
+Thank you to our 2024 partner, Net Zero Atlantic for providing invaluable programming support.

 A special thank you to the K.C.
 Irving Environmental Science Centre and Acadia University for hosting the Nova Scotia Envirothon program.